mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 2. What of the opinions phase was disproven?
 3. What did you learn that you couldn't have otherwise without actually trying these tests?
 4. To iterate quickly, what steps did you cut out (if any) to build your prototypes faster?

-.
-> <i class="fa fa-magic"></i> Try to draw out important points that support 'Doesn't Guess Learn' .
-If people proved their opinions, that's OK too - the emphasis is that experience is learning.
+> <i class="fa fa-magic"></i> Try to draw out important points that support 'Doesn't Guess Learn' message of Tom's presentation .
+If people proved their opinions, that's OK too - the emphasis is on the experience is learning.

-> <i class="fa fa-magic"></i>  Sharing Tom's Story: In discussion about Google Glass - discussions were very intense about what text color should be, opinions were certain red was best, but experimentation proved it was actually the worst color (light blue and yellow were best).
+> <i class="fa fa-magic"></i>  Sharing Tom's Story: In the story of Google Glass - discussions were very intense about what text color should be, opinions were certain red was best, but experimentation proved it was actually the worst color (light blue and yellow were best).
 It would have been very hard to argue an opinion that these colors were ideal without actually trying.

 ## 2. Toolchain Considerations (Adaptability vs. Efficiency)